-Ages, etc. These events account for the 'very bad' state y, whereas the commercial risk that is inherent to any economic activity is represented by the states $\underline{x}$ and $\overline{x}$ .
+Ages, etc. These events account for the 'very bad' state y, whereas the commercial risk that is inherent to any economic activity is represented by the states x and $\bar{x}$ .
 In a more general framework, this technology can also be interpreted as any economic activity involving a cost of failure in the form of a loss of reputation or a liquidation cost.
 It is worth noting that the realization of the return is completely exogenous: the manager does not have any ability to influence it, i.e. there is no moral hazard in the form of hidden actions.

-2.1.2 Agents, Preferences and Endowments

-There are two agents, indexed by the superscript i = 1, 2.
+2.1.2Agents, Preferences and Endowments European University Institute.
+There are two agents, indexed by the superscript i = 1.2.
 Both of them are expected utility maximizers over their own date-1-consumption, with preferences represented by continuous, twice differentiable and strictly increasing utility functions.
 In addition, let both agents be risk-averse, with a decreasing relative risk-aversion (DARA) coefficient, which is indeed the most realistic assumption about preferences.
 A further assumption is that utility functions exhibit constant relative risk-aversion (CRRA).
 Even though this is one of the most standard assumptions about preferences, it is more restrictive and, hence, will be carefully stated whenever it be used.

-&lt;sup>3Simplicity is the only reason to assume a three value function of returns instead of a continuum one over the commercial states plus a jump to account for the noncommercial one; yet three states are the minimum number needed to account for the diversity in the contracts this paper deals with, as will become clear in subsection 2.2.

-&lt;sup>4For simplicity, agents only consume at date 1.
+The reason to assume this kind of linearity in preferences is to obtain optimal linear sharing rules.
+In this case, the optimal allocation can be sustained by an equity &lt;sup>3Simplicity is the only reason to assume a three value function of returns instead of a continuum one over the commercial states plus a jump to account for the noncommercial one; yet three states are the minimum number needed to account for the diversity in the contracts this paper deals with, as will become clear in subsection 2.2. &lt;sup>4For simplicity, agents only consume at date 1.